-Before you attend a job interview, it's important to find out as much as you can about not only the job, but also the company.
+Before you attend a job interview, it's important to about not only the job, but also the company.
 Company research is a critical part of interview preparation.
 It will help you prepare to answer interview questions about the company and to ask the interviewer questions about the company.
 You will also be able to find out whether the company and its culture are a good fit for you.